lsst-ts/ts_tma/docs/developer/ats_deployment_guide.rst

 Introduction
 ============
-This document describes the procedure run the automatic test system.
+This document describes the procedure to setup and run the automatic test system.
-The document will show the hardware configuration in section 3 and software deployment in section 4.

 Reference documents